Museum Artifact: Oh Henry! Candy Bar Box, c. 1950s

 RADIO ANNOUNCER: Yes, it’s time for Oh Henry, America’s famous candy bar, to present, transcribed, True Detective Mysteries!

-Much like radio itself, the Oh Henry was a bit “yesterday’s news” at the dawning of the TV era.
-Sales were still good, but compared with the sensation it had caused in the 1920s, the little bar in the yellow wrapper was now merely one of many candies in the crowd.
+Much like radio itself, the Oh Henry! was already losing a little of its novelty by the dawning of the TV era.
+Distribution was still good, but compared with the sensation it had caused in the 1920s, the little bar in the yellow wrapper was now merely one of many candy bars in the crowd.
 Even so, Oh Henry’s creator, George H. Williamson, never lost his luster among his confectionery peers.

 *Technically speaking, the Curtiss Candy Company’s “Kandy Kate” bar, which later evolved into the Baby Ruth, was on the market before the Oh Henry, but in terms of continuously operating brands, we give the crown to the latter.

 [Workers gathered for a Christmas party in the Williamson Candy plant at 4701 W. Armitage Ave., 1925.
 This photo was donated by the family of the late Miss Frances Stencil, who was an 18 year-old employee at the plant during this time.]